RepSklvska/aos2-launcher/README.md

 - You can still open the game from Steam client after version changed.

+- Don't move or copy `aos2-launcher.exe` to other folders, use shortcut instead.

 Uninstallation:

 1. Delete `.git` (hidden file) and `aos2-launcher.exe`